Infection

 Flucloxacillin oral 250-500 mg 6 hourly

-If true penicillin / beta-lactam allergy:
+If true penicillin / beta-lactam allergy or suspected MRSA:

 Severe infection: